AudryBarimbane/mlzoomcamp2025-capstone2/README.md

 ---

-## 🎯 1.
-Problem Definition
+## 1. Problem Definition

-Financial markets evolve through different **market regimes** influenced by price dynamics, volatility, and investor sentiment.
+Financial markets change over time and move through different market regimes depending on trend, volatility, and investor behavior.
+Detecting these regimes is important for market analysis and risk management.

+Price-based indicators such as returns, moving averages, and volatility provide useful information, but they do not fully reflect the impact of market sentiment and financial news.
+For this reason, this project combines technical price indicators with aggregated news sentiment features to improve market regime detection.

+### Objective

-The objective of this project is to build a machine learning system that classifies the **next-day market regime** of the NASDAQ-100 index into:
+The goal of this project is to build a supervised classification model that predicts the **next-day market regime** of the NASDAQ-100 index.

+Each trading day is classified into one of three regimes:

-- **Bear market**
+- **Bear Market (0):** downward price movement
-- **Sideways market**
+- **Sideways Market (1):** low or no clear trend
-- **Bull market**

-This system can be used for:

-- Market regime monitoring
+- **Bull Market (2):** upward price movement

-- Risk management
-- Strategy adaptation
-- Educational and analytical purposes
+The target is based on the next-day return, making the predictions forward-looking and suitable for real-world use.

+### Why Machine Learning?

+Market regime detection involves non-linear relationships, time dependencies, and noisy signals.
+Machine Learning models can learn complex patterns from:

+- Price indicators (returns, moving averages, volatility)
+- Trading activity (volume)
+- News sentiment indicators

+In addition to classical ML models, an **LSTM model** is tested to capture temporal patterns in the data.

 ---